MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-302b.md

 # MR and Azure 302b: Custom vision

-In this course, you will learn how to add object recognition capabilities to a mixed reality application using Azure Cognitive Services, with the Custom Vision Service.
+In this course, you will learn how to recognize custom visual content within a provided image, using Azure Custom Vision capabilities in a mixed reality application.

+This Service will allow you to train a machine learning model, using object images.
+You will then use the trained model, to recognize similar objects, as provided by the camera capture of the Microsoft HoloLens.

 ![course outcome](images/AzureLabs-Lab302b-00.png)